-The duty of care in the context of claims asserted against an employer for alleged take-home asbestos exposure to the employee's spouse was addressed in Bootenhoff v.
-Hormel Foods Corp.,75 where it was claimed that Norma Bootenhoff was exposed to asbestos from her husband Eugene's workplace clothing.
+In Federal Oklahoma law, the duty of care in the context of claims asserted against an employer for alleged takehome asbestos exposure to the employee's spouse was addressed in Bootenhoff v.
+Hormel Foods Corp., where it was claimed that Norma Bootenhoff was exposed to asbestos from her husband Eugene's workplace clothing.